stuntrally/stuntrally/Readme.txt

     Description

-The game features 167 tracks in 34 sceneries and 19 cars + 4 vehicles.
+The game features 172 tracks in 34 sceneries and 25 vehicles.
 Game modes include: Single Race, Tutorials, Championships, Challenges, Multiplayer and Split Screen.
 Also Replays and Ghost drive are present.